BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 - How did you feel about using the software component (Open Route) and the hardware component (Fischertechnik robot)?
 What are pros and cons of involving hardware components?
 - What suggestions do you have for improving the project assignment or the teaching concept when using BPA Lab building blocks?

-Please do not hesitate, if you have any questions!!!
+Please do not hesitate to contact me, if you have any questions!!!

 ## Part 2: Designing and implementing the end to end business process of the Demonstration Factory
 Released work items will be maintained in the project board of this repository!